Aims of NCC

 Enrollment

-Induction into the NCC is on a voluntary basis and students both Boys /Girls can join at tha age of 13 years in junior Division (JD) / Junior Wing (JW)(Generally class eight to Tenth and in Senior Division (SD)/Senior Wing (SW) from eleventh class onwoards.)
+Induction into the NCC is voluntary, and students, both boys and girls, can join at the age of 13 years in the junior division (JD) or junior wings (JW) (generally classes eight to ten) and senior division (SD) or senior wings (SW) from eleventh grade onwards.

 NCC SONG

-HUM SAB BHARTIYA HAI, HUM SAB BHARATIYA HAI APNI MANZIL EK HAI, HA HA HA EK HAI, HO HO HO EK HAI, HUM SAB BHARTIYA HAI KASHMIR KI DHARTI RANI HAI, SARTAJ HIMALAY HAI SADIYON SE HAMNE ISKO APNE KHOON SE PALA HAI DESH KI RAKSHA KI KHATIR, HUM SHAMSHEER UTHA LENGE HUM SHAMSHEER UTHA LENGE BHIKRE BHIKRE TARE HAI HUM LEKIN JILMIL EK HAI HA HA HA HA EK HAI, HUM SAB BHARTIYA HAI MANDIR GURDWARE BHI HAI YAHAN, AUR MASZID BHI HAI YAHAN GIRJA KA GHADIYAL KAHIN MULLA KI KANKHI HAI AJHA EK HI APNA RAM HAI, EK HI ALLAH THALA HAI EK HI ALLAH THALA HAI RANG BIRANGE DEEPAK HAI HUM, LEKIN MAHAFIL EK HAI HA HA HA EK HAI, HO HO HO EK HA HUM SAB BHARTIYA HAI, HUM SAB BHARTIYA HAI
+HUM SAB BHARTIYA HAI, HUM SAB BHARATIYA HAI APNI MANZIL EK HAI, HA HA HA EK HAI, HO HO HO EK HAI, HUM SAB BHARTIYA HAI KASHMIR KI DHARTI RANI HAI, SARTAJ HIMALAY HAI SADIYON SE HAMNE ISKO APNE KHOON SE PALA HAI DESH KI RAKSHA KI KHATIR, HUM SHAMSHEER UTHA LENGE HUM SHAMSHEER UTHA LENGE BHIKRE BHIKRE TARE HAI HUM LEKIN JILMIL EK HAI HA HA HA HA EK HAI, HUM SAB BHARTIYA HAI MANDIR GURDWARE BHI HAI YAHAN, AUR MASZID BHI HAI YAHAN GIRJA KA GHADIYAL KAHIN MULLA KI KANKHI HAI AJHA EK HI APNA RAM HAI, EK HI ALLAH THALA HAI EK HI ALLAH THALA HAI RANG BIRANGE DEEPAK HAI HUM, LEKIN MAHAFIL EK HAI HA HA HA EK HAI, HO HO HO EK HA Hum SAB BHARTIYA HAI.